jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Reporter**:
-is there anything more that can be done in terms of providing greater supplies to personal protective equipment and also thinking about the federal government's role in testing as some provinces, namely Ontario, are having a difficult time meeting the goals they put out for testing and the importance that will come into play, so for PPE. and testing, the federal role?
+is there anything more that can be done in terms of providing greater supplies to personal protective equipment and also thinking about the federal government's role in testing as some provinces, namely Ontario, are having a difficult time meeting the goals they put out for testing and the importance that will come into play, so for P.P.E.. and testing, the federal role?